pwestman/pwestman.github.io/README.md

 Finally, a housing has been designed to hold the Raspberry Pi and strain gauges.

 ![The Assembled Acrylic Scale Housing](README.images/ScaleHousing.jpg)

+**Progress Report - Group Assessment Software Project (CENG 319)**

+Team Name**:** tooBee\|!tooBee

+Project Name: Smart Hive

+The work of our group was evenly split for the most part leading up to the final submission.
+We all focused on different functionalities of the application.
+This is reflected on our GitHub page and can be seen on the commits.

+Roberto handled setting up the database on Firebase and making the connection with the app, as well as designing the structure of our GitHub page.
+He also implemented the maps associated with the hives, getting it to show the location based on the longitude and latitude coordinates.

+Yurii was responsible for querying the database and displaying the info to the screens.
+He also took care of getting the location of the phone and storing it in a new hive.
+Yurii also added features to the hive info page such as deleting a hive and refreshing the location of any hive.

+I was responsible for general layouts, unit testing, adding more detailed functionalities like French compatibility, setting up the toolbars, implementing the hamburger menu, different landscapes, and design documents.
+As the scrum master I kept track of the big picture in terms of what still needed to be completed and ensuring that we met our deadlines on time.

+The distribution of work was split fairly evenly, with all group members willing and available to work on the app.

 #### 2.6.1.12 Week 12: Practice Presentations